 - The Heart: Word of God suggests that she's probably going to be the group's "social glue".
 Begins with a free Level 1 Connection to every other player character at the beginning of the game, no matter how grumpy their disposition.

 - Miko: At her family shrine.

-- Missing Mom: Carried off by a giant bird when Rinley was 2.
+- Missing Mom: Shiori Yatskaya was allegedly carried off by a giant bird when Rinley was two years old.